ngreatens/NanoporeITS/NGSpeciesID_seqgen.md

 ## summarize data

-!
-Note make sure all needed software is available.
+[!IMPORTANT] make sure all needed software is available.

 Next, I've put togther a script that will
 1. map and trim primers